Undergraduate Student Club

 Other Student Clubs

-There are myriad clubs students can participate in on campus.
+There are myriad of clubs students can participate in on campus.
 The vast majority of them are constituted within the Alumni Mater Society (AMS) of UBC Vancouver.
-AMS Clubs are how the AMS allow like-minded students to pursue their interests in cool ways.
-The Ski and Board club organizes trips, the Aqua Society teaches people how to scuba dive, and the Fencing Club sets up all those beautiful construction fences around campus.
-If students have an extracurricular interest they would like to pursue while at UBC, get involved with a club!
-View a list of clubs on AMS Clubhouse, the AMS club management system!
+AMS Clubs allow like-minded students to pursue their interests.
+Clubs are a great way for students to pursue an extracurricular interest while at UBC.
+View a list of clubs on AMS Clubhouse website.

 Engineers for a Sustainable World (ESW) UBC Student Chapter, formerly the Chemical and Biological Engineering Sustainability Club, was initiated in 2006 by people who are seeking for sustainable answers and solutions to implement in the Department and the University.
 Its mission is to serve as a model of sustainability for individual members and our community, fosters a true culture of sustainability in the department and on campus.
 Its long-running biodiesel project converting spent cooking oil into fuel is an exemplar of its many student initiatives.